-2.8 The Common Application Form (CAF)
+2.8 The Common Application Form

 Parents are encouraged to apply online wherever possible.
-It is the responsibility of all those making an application to ensure that they: a) submit the application on time and receive a submission confirmation email every time a change is made to the application or the application is checked or b) request confirmation of a paper application by emailing the School Admissions Team.
+It is the responsibility of all those making an application to ensure they: a) submit the application on time and receive a submission confirmation email every time a change is made to the application or the application is checked, or b) request confirmation of a paper application by emailing School Admissions.
 It is not the responsibility of the School Admissions Team to send reminders to parents.